The methodology involved in Lifetime Training’s procurement of an apprenticeship delivery platform

 In March 2021, following a year long procurement process, Lifetime, the largest training provider in the UK, signed up to the award-winning end-to-end platform, Aptem, to deliver its apprenticeships and Kickstart programmes.

-Lifetime has built a strong reputation for delivering award-winning training programmes to 20,000 learners a year.
+Lifetime Training has built a strong reputation for delivering award-winning training programmes to 20,000 learners a year.
 As you would expect from a company with this reputation its approach to procuring a new system was robust, methodical and highly detailed.
-The process involved a year long consultation period, over 100 hours of pre-contract sessions, and a three-stage approach, as it sought to replace its proprietary systems with an ‘all in one place’ apprenticeship and vocational training delivery platform, to manage all aspects of its programmes.
+The process involved a year long consultation period, over 100 hours of pre-contract sessions, and a three-stage approach.
+The company sought to replace its proprietary systems with an ‘all in one place’ apprenticeship and vocational training delivery platform, to manage all aspects of its programmes.

 Key to this successful approach was a small group of senior level, highly knowledgeable people, on both sides of the partnership, who stayed with the project throughout.